-Simply put, lemons in West Virginia are any passenger vehicles (including vans and pickup trucks weighing no more than 8,000 pounds, and motor homes) that are sold new to a consumer in the state but are flawed and unable to be repaired after a reasonable number of attempts.
+Simply put, lemons in West Virginia are any passenger vehicles that are sold new to a consumer in the state but are flawed and unable to be repaired after a reasonable number of attempts.

-It is the duty of the manuafacturer, agent, or authorized dealer to replace the vehicle.
+It is the duty of the manufacturer, agent, or authorized dealer to replace the vehicle.
 It is also the right of the consumer to sue for repurchase if the vehicle is not replaced.

 Matters should be initially handled with the manufacturer, agent, or authorized dealer.
-However, attorneys who specialize in the Lemon Law can assist with legal matters.
-And in West Virginia, you can file a lawsuit without having to arbitrate your claim.
+However, attorneys who specialize in the West Virginia lemon law can assist with legal matters, and in West Virginia, you can file a lawsuit without having to arbitrate your claim.

-If your vehicle is indeed a lemon, you could be entitled to a full or partial refund or the replacement or repurchase of your vehicle.
-This reimbursement may include:
+If your vehicle is indeed a lemon, you could be entitled to a full or partial refund, or a comparable replacement for your defective vehicle.
+Your reimbursement may include:

 - Sales tax, license and registration fees, expenses incurred due to the purchase of the new vehicle, and/or damages for the diminished value of the vehicle.

 - Damages for the loss of use and inconvenience.

 Hiring a West Virginia Lemon Law Attorney